bitrix24/b24restdocs/api-reference/lists/fields/lists-field-update.md

 >
 > Who can execute the method: any user

 The method `lists.field.update` allows you to update a list field.
-Upon successful field update, the response is `true`, otherwise *Exception*.
+If the field is successfully updated, the response is `true`, otherwise *Exception*.

 ## Parameters